Retreats, Workshops, & Trainings

 ISITTA® is based on the belief that the inside-out transformation of the therapist is essential in supporting the client’s journey towards a whole and self-sustaining life.
 We must make the healing journey first so we can guide our clients safely and precisely into the vast reservoir that they hold in their bodies and hearts.

-Level 2: Innate Somatic Intelligence & Relational and Collective Trauma
+Innate Somatic Intelligence, Relational and Collective Trauma and Social Justice

 Because contemporary helping professionals face the complexities of multiple, intertwined traumas, we need to train differently.
 It’s no longer enough to just learn skills; we need to become a different kind of therapist: one that’s unafraid to sit with suffering in a deep and compassionate way.
 We need to become trauma change catalysts who can see beyond the stigma of trauma and support growth in our clients and the sacredness of their life journeys.